ayushp01/SQLZOO.net-Solutions/README.md

 # SQLZOO.net-Solutions
-This repo contains solutions to all the SQL question and quizzes on sqlzoo.net
+This repo contains solutions to all the SQL question on sqlzoo.net